-It is the start of a new year and, for us here at Oldest Olympians, time to examine the subject of 1930 missing links, which looks at cases for whom we believed to have identified their date of death but, for whatever reason, we were unable to connect the information, such as obituary or public record, conclusively to the athlete.
-These cases in particular examine those who were born in 1930 and who would otherwise be the newest possibilities for our list of oldest living Olympians.
-We have a significant number of these individuals this year, and thus we will be splitting this topic across several blog entries over the next few weeks.
+Today Oldest Olympians is continuing its inquiry into the subject of missing links from the year 1930, which looks at cases for whom we believed to have identified their date of death but, for whatever reason, we were unable to connect the information, such as obituary or public record, conclusively to the athlete.
+This month’s series examines those who were born in 1930 and who would otherwise be the newest possibilities for our list of oldest living Olympians.

-Hugo Vonlanthen – Member of Switzerland’s field hockey squad at the 1952 Helsinki Olympics
+Louis Desmet – Member of the Belgian track and field delegation to the 1952 Helsinki Olympics

-Ken Box – Member of Great Britain’s track and field delegation to the 1956 Melbourne Olympics
+Yoshitaka Muroya – Member of the Japanese track and field delegation to the 1952 and 1956 Summer Olympics

-We will continue this series next week with more Olympians who reside currently on our list of missing links.
+We have a few more names remaining on our 1930-born list, so we will conclude this series next week with more Olympic missing links.
 We hope that you will join us!